Eligibility for council housing depends on your nationality, immigration status and if you've recently lived abroad.

 - where you intend to live in future

-- whether you have been 'habitually resident' in the UK in the past.
+- if you had been habitually resident in the UK in the past

-You may be eligible for council housing if you normally live in the UK and:
+You may be eligible for council housing if you normally live in the UK and you:

-- you are worker from the European Economic Area (EEA) (the EU plus Iceland, Norway and Liechtenstein)
+- are a worker from the European Economic Area (EEA) (the EU countries plus Iceland, Norway, Switzerland and Liechtenstein)

-- you have been given either exceptional leave to remain, discretionary leave or humanitarian protection, as long as this status was not given with the condition that you have 'no recourse to public funds'
+- have exceptional leave to remain, discretionary leave or humanitarian protection, as long as your immigration status doesn't specify that you should have no recourse to public funds